mintchaos/django_inlines/README.rst

 ``name``

-  The name the inline has been register under.
+  The name the inline has been registered under.
 Template inlines use this as the base name for their templates.

 ``value``